 Safety Risk

-A child seat that isn't properly secured could increase the risk of injury in a crash.
+An airbag that is turned off could increase the risk of injury to a passenger in a crash.

 Remedy